matihost/monorepo/terraform/aws/aws-iam-linked/README.md

 Setup minimal IAM resources:

+* Opens S3 Account Public Access.
+In order to expose a site via S3 bucket it needs to be opened.
+AWS block public access on account level, bucket level and resource policy on IAM level.
+This module opens access on account level.
+You still needs to open public access on bucket and bucket IAM resource policy level as well.

 * Managed Policy: _BillingViewAccess_ to be able to see Billing Console content.
 To take effect root AWS account has to follow [this procedure](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_billing.html?icmpid=docs_iam_console#tutorial-billing-step1) to enable billing access for IAM users.

 * Managed Policy: _PassInstanceProfileToEC2_ to be able to pass instance profile to EC2 instance